luungoc/uizadocumentation/UizaDocumentation.md

 ## Video

 Uiza calls videos as `Entities`.
 You can create entities by uploading media files using [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol), and [S3](https://en.wikipedia.org/wiki/Amazon_S3) links.
-The Video APIs provide CRUD operations (create, retrieve, update, delete) on the entities .
+The Video APIs provide CRUD operations (create, retrieve, update, delete) on the entities.
 You can retrieve individual entities as well as a list of all of your entities.

 All videos (`entities`) need to be [published]() before the public can view them.
 Unpublished videos can still be [edited]() and [listed]() by APIs or using [Dashboard](https://dashboard.uiza.io/), but the [Player]() cannot play them.